 The project gives emphasis to the development of modules for estimating the uncertainty during on-line operation.
+Several publications on this topic can be found in [2].
 It also develops risk indices that can be used in parallel to the predictions to indicate situations where high uncertainty is expected.
 Such situations can be related to the weather situation.
 Risk indices are expected to be very useful complementary tools for trading wind production in a spot electricity market.